Richard Paniguian: 2008–2017

 On his retirement from BP in 2008, Paniguian became head of the Defence and Security Organisation (DSO) within UK Trade and Investment, working alongside defence manufacturers in their export sales efforts.
 While nominally part of UKTI (now the Department for International Trade) he actually reported to the Ministry of Defence.
-This role made him one of the highest paid civil servants in the United Kingdom, earning a salary between £195,000-£199,000.
-The release of Abdelbaset al-Megrahi in 2009, demanded by Colonel Gaddafi in return for BP oil contracts and counter-terrorism assistance, meant Paniguian was well placed to answer requests from the Libyan Government for arms and military training.
-A month later, he gave a speech noting that 'high-level political interventions' had enhanced the prospect of arms sales to Libya.
-BP would later admit to pushing for the release of al-Megrahi.
+His new role made him one of the highest paid civil servants in the United Kingdom, earning a salary between £195,000-£199,000.

+Paniguian's tenure at UKTI DSO coincided with efforts by the British government to expand defence exports to Libya following the lifting of international sanctions.
+In a May 2009 speech, he cited Libya among countries where "high-level political interventions" had supported British arms sales.
+The government's commercial relationship with Libya attracted controversy following the August 2009 release of Abdelbaset al-Megrahi, who had been convicted of the Lockerbie bombing, amid allegations that British commercial interests had influenced efforts to secure his release.

-Under his stewardship DSO achieved a record of £13 billion in sales in 2013.
-Paniguian retired from his job with DSO in February 2015.
-The following year he joined the board of defence giant Raytheon.
+Under his leadership DSO achieved a record of £13 billion in sales in 2013.
+He retired from the DSO in February 2015 and became chairman of C5 Holdings, a European based private equity fund specializing in cyber and big data technologies.
+He joined the board of Raytheon the following year.

 Personal

-Sir Richard was married to Lady Paniguian (Nil Okan) JP FCIL (Fellow of the Chartered Institute of Linguists), and had two stepsons, Emir and Efe.
-His wife, with whom he had no children of his own, became a language trainer at the Foreign and Commonwealth Office.
-He was for many years a member of the MCC and was known to entertain old school friends to lunch at Brooks's.
+Paniguian was married to Nil Okan, a language trainer at the Foreign and Commonwealth Office, and had two stepsons.
+He had no children of his own.
+He was a longstanding member of the Marylebone Cricket Club and regularly entertained friends at Brooks's.

 Paniguian was appointed Commander of the Order of the British Empire (CBE) in the 2007 New Year Honours and was knighted in the 2015 New Year Honours.

-Sir Richard died suddenly on 25 June 2017 of a heart attack.
+He died suddenly on 25 June 2017 of a heart attack.